Ultrasonic Welding Guide

 When bonding two thermoplastic parts, it is important that the materials have compatible chemical properties.
 If the materials are not chemically compatible, even if they melt together, there will be no molecular bond.
 For example, polyethylene and polypropylene cannot be welded together.
 Similarly, only similar amorphous polymers have a good chance of welding to each other, while semi-crystalline materials can only be welded to themselves.
 Other factors such as hygroscopicity, mold release agents, and fillers can also affect the weldability of the parts.

-It is the tendency of a material to absorb moisture, affects the weldability of thermoplastic parts.
+It is the tendency of a material to absorb moisture, affecting the weldability of thermoplastic parts.
 Materials like polyamide, polycarbonate, polycarbonate/polyester alloy, and polysulfone are hygroscopic and therefore, if moist parts are welded, the water trapped within the material will boil off when the temperature reaches the boiling point, creating a foamy condition at the joint interface which makes it difficult to achieve a hermetic seal and compromises the strength of the bond.
 To avoid these issues, hygroscopic parts should be welded immediately after molding or stored in polyethylene bags with a desiccant to protect against moisture.

 The use of mold release agents on molded parts can negatively affect weldability as it reduces surface friction between the parts and the chemical contamination of the resin can inhibit the formation of a bond.
 The best choice for mold release agents are paintable/printable grades as they interfere least with ultrasonic assembly and often require no pre-assembly cleaning.
 Zinc stearate, aluminum stearate, fluorocarbons, and silicones should be avoided if possible as they are detrimental to ultrasonic assembly.